Skip to main content

 Periodontics Club

 The main focus of the Perio Club is to expose students to the Perio profession, provide more interaction with the Perio Residents, and offer interaction with Periodontists in the Pittsburgh area.
-The club conducts numerous Lunch and Learn sessions throughout the year.
-The club is still in its infancy, but SCOPE opportunities are possible, as are sponsorship events.
+The club conducts numerous educational seminars throughout the year.

 Sports Dentistry Club